Hello, want to start a career as a quality Engineer? Want to know the exact roadmap for quality engineers?

 for example; Automotive plants, use almost every manufacturing process at some point.

 Here is what you need to learn from a process point

 - What are the steps in the processes

 - Process characteristics: These are responsible to get our product as per requirement

 - Inspection methods: Different types of equipment and instruments

-- Documentation on process line and what is the purpose of them
+- Documentation on process lines and what is the purpose of them

 - Process standards and process yields and outputs.

 Step 4: Quality Engineer Skills and Competences :